To teach and to learn

 We educate individuals

 Leaving Aratupu for school is an exciting and sometimes challenging time.
 Our kaiako are dedicated to preparing your child for learning and growing in a school environment.
-Meanwhile, Hannah (your dedicated whānau support) is here to explain the school start process, advise on financial support, and walk alongside you during school visits and your child’s transition.
+Meanwhile, Bridget (your dedicated whānau support) is here to explain the school start process, advise on financial support, and walk alongside you during school visits and your child’s transition.

 The Aratupu Whānau